MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/update-from-preview.md

 	cscript ospp.vbs /sethst:KMSHostFQDN
     cscript ospp.vbs /act
 ```
 Replace *KMSHostFQDN* with the fully qualified domain name of the Office 2019 KMS Host computer.
-You will need to restart any Office apps to see these changes take effect.
+You will need to restart any Office apps for these changes take effect.

 ## MAK activation steps